Transport and logistics

 Digital delivery notes and improved returns management are just a few areas in which the use of IT will continue to grow.
 More technology in the warehouse or the use of augmented reality with pick-by-vision models are further steps to boost productivity, drive rationalisation and save costs.
 Smart investment in new, digital solutions is the key to success in the industry.
 This is the only way to safeguard or expand one’s own position in the face of increasing local and international competition.

-At our Industry Expertise Centre for Transport and Logistics, a variety of experts, such as accountants, tax consultants and lawyers, are available to support you with tailor-made audit and advisory services for your upcoming projects.
-In addition to auditing and audit-related services, tax consultancy and legal/economic consultancy, this also includes a variety of offerings in the field of advisory services.
+At our Industry Expertise Centre for Transport and Logistics, a variety of experts, such as accountants, tax consultants and lawyers, are available to support you with tailor-made audit and advisory for your upcoming projects.
+In addition to auditing and audit-related services, tax consultancy and legal/economic consultancy, this also includes a variety of offerings in the field of advisory.